bat1417/MoonRunner/README.md

 ![Picture of AntRunner rotor](https://github.com/bat1417/MoonRunner/blob/main/moonrunner/img/antrunner_hardware.png)
 #### Start
 Start `python mrotorctl.py` in the "moonrunner" directory.
 This will try to calculate Moon's position and send a "P" command via rotor control protocol on port 4533 at your "localhost".
 Please check the code in the `__main__` section to understand, how you can use the class MRotController.
-You can modify your QTH location and the timestamps for obersvations here
+You can modify your QTH location and the timestamps for observations here

 ```
     # set IP and Port of Rotor Ctrl software (e.g. hamlib)